Use Simple Interest Rates To Teach Multiplication In Elementary And Middle SchoolWhy teach interest rates sooner than later?

 Keeping math “interest-ing” is one of the hallmarks of a great math lesson plan.
 Of course, elementary and middle school students tend to learn best when faced with exciting ideas and new scenarios.

-Using simple interest rate activities—and money, most importantly—to teach multiplication is one of the best ways to draw our students into the fascinating world of mathematics.
+Using simple interest rate activities—and money, most importantly—to teach multiplication is one of the best ways to encourage financial literacy and draw our students into the fascinating world of mathematics.

 Why Teach Interest Rates?